code-423n4/2025-05-upside/README.md

 - Starts May 19, 2025 20:00 UTC
 - Ends May 26, 2025 20:00 UTC

-**Note re: risk level upgrades/downgrades**

-Two important notes about judging phase risk adjustments:
+### ❗️ Important notes for wardens
+1. A coded, runnable PoC is **required** for all High/Medium submissions to this audit.
+   - Exception: PoC is optional (though recommended) for wardens with signal ≥ 0.68
+   - This audit repo includes [a basic template to run the test suite](https://github.com/code-423n4/2025-05-upside?tab=readme-ov-file#submission-poc).
+   - Your submission will be marked as Insufficient if the POC is not runnable and working.
+2. Judging phase risk adjustments (upgrades/downgrades):
    - High- or Medium-risk submissions downgraded to Low-risk (QA) will be ineligible for awards.
    - Upgrading a Low-risk finding from a QA report to a Medium- or High-risk finding is not supported.

-As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.
+   - As such, wardens are encouraged to select the appropriate risk level carefully during the submission phase.

 ## Automated Findings / Publicly Known Issues